Zhi0467/Zhi0467.github.io/_pages/about.md

 ---
 I am a PhD student at UC San Diego advised by [Tianhao Wang](https://tiiao.github.io).

-My interests are agentic training (RL, Lean prover, search/play, ML system) and deep learning theory (representation and dynamics).
+My research interests center on model training, both on the theoretical side, such as optimizer dynamics and representations, and on practical aspects like reinforcement learning and training system optimization/scale.
+I especially enjoy applying training ideas in the context of Lean.

-If possible, I would love to learn more about robotics and world models as well.
+If possible, I would love to learn more about robotics, especially foundational model training.

 Publications
 ------